 use of the sweet spot vs tips vs tails at different places in the turn

-faster speed of the skis versus the body, as the skis go around while the body goes more straight down the hill
+faster speed of the skis versus the body, as the skis go out to side and back under the body, while the body goes more straight down the hill

-in performance skiing, accelerating the skis (or at least not slowing them)
+in performance skiing, slowing or accelerating the skis

 Flexed release in performance skiing causes the skis to get somewhat ahead of the body

 the terrain features / condition (bumps, rollers, clumps of snow etc)